kerberos-io/documentation/content/factory/installation-edge/index.md

 The idea is that Traefik, will have a dedicated IP address assigned from MetalLB, and will resolve the Ingress of our Kerberos Enterprise web app.
 Let's go ahead with installing Traefik.

     helm repo add stable https://charts.helm.sh/stable
-    helm install -n kerberos traefik -f ./enterprise/yaml/traefik/values.yaml stable/traefik
+    helm install -n traefik traefik -f ./enterprise/yaml/traefik/values.yaml stable/traefik

+### Ingress-Nginx (alternative for Traefik)

+If you don't like `Traefik` but you prefer `Ingress Nginx`, that works as well.

+    helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx
+    helm repo update
+    kubectl create namespace ingress-nginx
+    helm install ingress-nginx -n kerberos ingress-nginx/ingress-nginx

 ### MongoDB

-When using Kerberos Enterprise, it will generate configurations for every surveillance camera deployed.
-These configuration files are stored centrally in a MongoDB database.
-Therefore we use `helm` to install a MongoDB instance inside your cluster.
+The last step is to install the Kerberos Factory application.
+Kerberos Factory is responsible for installing and creating the kubernetes deployments inside your Kubernetes cluster.

-Before we can move into the installation of MongoDB, in contrary with the cloud installation, we will need to create a Persistent Volume (PV).
-For simplicity we will use `local-storage`, and make sure the volume is assigned to a specific node (hostname).
+Before we can move into the installation of MongoDB, we will need to create a Persistent Volume (PV).
+The reason for that is that we do not have a volume provisioning tool at the edge, which we do have with a cloud provider.
+For simplicity, we will use `local-storage`, and make sure the volume is assigned to a specific node (hostname).
+Please note that you could perfectly use your Ceph cluster as well.

 Create a folder on the node (VM), where you want to persist the data of MongoDB.

     mkdir /home/mongodb/

-Once done open the `./enterprise/yaml/mongodb/volume.yaml` file and make sure to change capacity, local path (if changed) and the hostname attribute (VM/machine, on which the directory is made available).
+Once done open the `./factory/yaml/mongodb/volume.yaml` file and make sure to change capacity, local path (if changed), and the hostname attribute (VM/machine, on which the directory is made available).

         spec:
           capacity: